 - b.
 Remove the London weighting that is a feature of the current formula (as also proposed in our recurrent funding consultation).
 This would help ensure that the prioritisation of funding was driven by the objectives set out in paragraph 4, rather than the region in which a provider was located. - c.
-Maintain other weightings in the funding method: - .
+Maintain other weightings in the funding method: - i.
 The existing weightings are 2.7 for price group A, 1.9 for price group B and 1.1 for price group C1 (though this would apply only to those students still counted in the method); the weightings for price groups C2 and D would no longer apply as student activity in these price groups would not be counted. - ii.
 The postgraduate weighting increases the price group weighting by 10 per cent.
 This reflects that postgraduate students are often studying more intensively and may also make use of more specialist facilities. - iii.
 The disabled students weighting is variable, reflecting the proportions of students at each provider in receipt of Disabled Students Allowances (weighted 2) or declaring a disability (weighted 1). - iv.
 The specialist provider weighting is also variable, reflecting the amount of recurrent funding currently allocated through the specialist provider targeted allocation.
-He while this weighting would continue, in practice specialist providers that did not have students in the categories still counted for funding would not receive an allocation.
+While this weighting would continue, in practice specialist providers that did not have students in the categories still counted for funding would not receive an allocation.
 This would affect in particular specialist providers in the performing and creative arts and media studies and others specialising in price group C2 and D subjects. - a.
 Raise the minimum threshold for an allocation, below which a provider received nothing.
-This would be intended to ensure that allocations were of material sums that could have impact and provide value for money.17 - b.
+This would be intended to ensure that allocations were of material sums that could have impact and provide value for money. - b.
 Apply greater restrictions, through funding conditions, on how capital funding could be used, so that it was targeted at facilities that were provided to support strategic priorities.
-Such conditions might, for example, require that funds were used primarily to support the teaching and learning of higher education students in the subject areas that were counted in the funding formula. - 10.
-Such a funding formula would result in a very different distribution between providers from that for 2020-21.
-However, while this would address some of the strategic priorities for capital funding primarily the focus on high-cost STEM and healthcare subjects it would not address all of the priorities.
-Because of the limitations of the student data that is collected, we do not believe we could adequately address through a formula for 2021-22 any prioritisation of modular or other flexible modes of delivery, nor provision that was designed to meet specific employer needs.
-This would particularly disadvantage providers that do not offer the high-cost and strategically important subject areas that the formula would prioritise.
-By contrast, a bidding competition allows for an individual assessment of how specific proposals address each priority, for which all providers in the Approved (fee cap) category would be eligible to bid.
+Such conditions might, for example, require that funds were used primarily to support the teaching and learning of higher education students in the subject areas that were counted in the funding formula.